GTekSD/AWS-DevOps-Lab-Test/README.md

 4. ElasticSearch access and communication must be secure

-Bonus if you extend your code to create a cluster of 3 ElasticSearch nodes.
+**Bonus:** if you extend your code to create a cluster of 3 ElasticSearch nodes.